Brain Health

 4. Obesity — particularly visceral; metabolic syndrome strongly predicts late-life dementia.

-5. Type 2 diabetes — well-controlled diabetes ≠ uncontrolled diabetes for cognitive outcomes.
+5. Type 2 diabetes — well-controlled diabetes is qualitatively different from uncontrolled for cognitive outcomes.

-6. Physical inactivity — exercise is the single strongest behavioral lever; aerobic and resistance both contribute.
+6. Physical inactivity — exercise is the single strongest behavioural lever; aerobic and resistance both contribute, including measurable hippocampal-volume gains.[5]

 7. Depression — both a risk factor and a prodrome; treat regardless.